paretomansmartvotesim/paretomansmartvotesim.github.io/stv.md

 What happens if a candidate gets more votes than just a quota?
 The rule is that exactly a quota of votes is used up by the winner, which means the excess number of votes above the quota remains in the count.
 These votes will count in proportion to that excess amount.
 It's a calculation of dividing the excess by the quota to find the new weight for the vote.
 This bookkeeping makes sure that the power each voter gets from their vote is the same.
 It makes sure that all voters are as equal as possible.

-### Quota with Other Ballots

-The concept of a quota extends to multiple ballot counting methods:

-1. Top-choice-counts Ranking Methods: the Single Transferable Vote (STV), also known as multi-winner Ranked Choice Voting RCV
-2. Scoring methods (including Approval Voting and STAR voting): Monroe voting and a few methods I'm working on
-3. Pairwise ballot methods (I'm working on a version of minimax)
-4. Choose-only-one methods: Single Non-Transferable Vote (SNTV).
-An obvious Improvement would be to have a Single Transferable Vote.

-After you're done with this page, [read this page (currently a draft) about all the different kinds of proportional voting methods.](proportional)

 ## Proportionality

 Let's get back to the idea of proportionality.
 You can see that in STV, a voter group with two times as many voters gets two times as many representatives.